In this article, I will be reviewing the 19 best jump starters that I tested thoroughly to find the best jump starter for your vehicle.

 So I contacted Black & Decker and was asked to leave my name and contact number (6 times) so their “skilled technician” would contact me and help me to resolve my problem.

-After testing these jump starters for more than a 100 hours I have concluded some factors that make a jump starter a good jump starter.
+After testing these jump starters for more than 100 hours, I have concluded some factors that make a jump starter one of the best jump starters.

 Finding the power output of a jump starter can be quite tricky because of all the numbers, like “peak amps” or “joules” manufacturers put on their units for marketing’s sake.

 It’s good for them because this way they impress more people and sell more units but not so good for an average consumer who has a hard time finding a perfect jump starter for his/her vehicle.